 The Green Lama has been around a long time but he never attained cross-generational success like Doc Savage or the Shadow.
 His story started in pulp magazines during the ’40s, and later migrated to comics and radio.
 Eventually he faded into nostalgia’s warm glow; his legacy kept alive by archivists, collectors, and elephants with good memories.

-But now, for some reason, the battlin’ Buddhist is experiencing a revival.
+But now, for some reason, the Battlin’ Buddhist is experiencing a revival.
 Last year a short-story collection of all-new Green Lama adventures appeared.
 And there’s an upcoming three-volume archival project in the works that will (finally) bring back the fourteen original stories.
-On top of all this, author Adam L. Garcia has signed on to write a series of brand-new Green Lama novels.
+On top of all this, author Adam Lance Garcia has signed on to write a series of brand-new Green Lama novels.

 In the first of these novels, Jethro Dumont (our hero) and his friends have to outwit Nazis, amphibians, and the ultimate evil itself—Cthulhu.
 No problem, right?
 After a bunch of fun twists and turns, everyone ends up on Monster Island for a big ol’ battle royale.
 Cthulhu is summoned and dispatched within nine pages, and everyone goes back home (relatively) happy.